dawidplocki/generic-conversation-bot/README.md

 ### The input file

-The json file containe an array of objects.
-Each of it need to have two atributes: `type` and `name`.
+The json file contain an array of objects.
+Each of it need to have two attributes: `type` and `name`.

 ```json
 [